BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/graph-analytics-api.md

 # Graph analytics

-Graph analytics are a functionality introduced by the `graph-analytics` plugin and rooted in the `/v1/graph-analytics/{org_label}/{project_label}` collection.
+Graph analytics is a feature introduced by the `graph-analytics` plugin and rooted in the `/v1/graph-analytics/{org_label}/{project_label}` collection.

-They provide ways to get insights about the data and their relationships in terms of types (@type field).
+It runs for each project and it parses and breaks down non-deprecated resources to analyse their structure.
+For each of these resources, it extracts the following information:

+* Its properties: their path and the type of the associated value
+* Its relationships, that is to say the other resources in the same project it points to.

 @@@ note { .tip title="Authorization notes" }